-- An early society with a different aim was the Society of Dilettanti.
+- There were other societies.
+An early society with a different aim was the Society of Dilettanti.
 It was a society of noblemen and scholars who sponsored the study of ancient Greek and Roman art.
 Established about 1732, it still meets to discuss art.
-Walpole said the nominal qualification was having been to Italy and the real one was being drunk.
-It was created as a London dining club for those who had been on the Grand Tour and its toast was, and still is, 'Seria ludo' ('to take matters seriously in a light-hearted spirit').
-The group was initially led by Sir Francis Dashwood and contained several dukes, Sir William Hamilton, the Duke of Leeds and it was later joined by Joshua Reynolds (from 1766), David Garrick, Uvedale Price and Richard Payne Knight (from 1781).
+Horace Walpole (in 1743) said the nominal qualification was having been to Italy and the real one was being drunk.
 The Society became quite wealthy and sponsored a student to travel to Rome and Greece.
-It has 60 members elected by secret ballot. - The other society founded at this time was William Shipley's Society for the Encouragement of Arts, Manufactures, and Commerce (a long name which was abbreviated to the Society of Arts) was founded in 1754.
+It has 60 members elected by secret ballot. - · (CLICK) The other society founded at this time was William Shipley's Society for the Encouragement of Arts, Manufactures, and Commerce (a long name which was abbreviated to the Society of Arts) was founded in 1754.
 Shipley encouraged women to became members early on.
-(CLICK) In 1774 the Adams brothers built the present building in John Adam Street.
-In 1908 the Society became the Royal Society for the Encouragement of Arts, Manufactures and Commerce.
-Today it is more commonly known as the Royal Society of Arts or the RSA.
+In 1774 the Adams brothers built this building in John Adam Street.
+In 1908 it received Royal patronage and today it is more commonly known as the Royal Society of Arts or the RSA.